 No need for a separate guarantor agreement

 Many AST templates available on the Internet require you to buy a separate agreement to bring in a guarantor.
-We include provisions for a guarantor within the document making a separate agreement unnecessary.
+We have included provisions for a guarantor within the document.

 Additional included letters and forms make management even simpler